Alpajadav-techwriter/Alpajadav-techwriter/README.md

 - # 👋 About Me

-Hi, I am an **Information Developer / Technical Writer** with **2–5 years of experience** in the software and technology industry.
-I specialize in transforming complex technical concepts into clear, accurate, and user-centered documentation that empowers both developers and end users.
+Hi, I am an **Information Developer / Technical Writer** with **4+ years of experience** in the software and Electrical/Semiconductor industry.
+I specialize in transforming complex technical information into clear, accurate, and user-centered documentation that empowers both developers and end users.

 I am passionate about combining **structured authoring best practices** with